baarreth/EmulationStation/README.md

 - Reboot/Shutdown without sudo
 - Press X to cycle image, cover and back cover in the detailed view
 - Menu option to sort gamelists by genre and release date
-- Command option to define a initial sorting sequence
+- Command option to define an initial sorting sequence

 # TODO

-- Remove all Windows support -- seriously... if you are a Windows user, go use [LaunchBox](https://www.launchbox-app.com/)
+- Remove all Windows support -- seriously... if you are a Windows user, use [LaunchBox](https://www.launchbox-app.com/)
 - Fix (or remove) Scraper system -- tbh, I don't like it....
 I only kept it for legacy reasons.

 -------------------------------------------